albush/WCSATX2016/WCSATX2016.md

 # What's special about today?

-* Don't bury the lede
+* What else is happening in the world?
-* If you're not interested in this, is your audience?
+* How does that affect your content?
 * Follow the unique angle

+^ Think about the "Time" that you're writing in?

 ---